TusharPagote/Flutter_Notes_With_Firebase/README.md

 # note_keeper

-A new Flutter project.

 - This is Flutter Notes App with Firebase connectivity.
 - In this project we have used the letest version of flutter and firebase database to store our notes on firebase.
-- We have created this app with flutter and in this app we have used CRUD operations using firebase firestore database.
+- We have created this app with flutter and in this app we have performed CRUD operations using firebase firestore database.
 - The project output is as given below :

 ![1](https://user-images.githubusercontent.com/86527836/178110454-bf493253-d3d7-4090-96c3-682e69ec7dbd.png)